Rural Homes

 Changes in Building Use

-Changes in building use affecting ventilation have created epidemic damp problems across older UK housing.
-Buildings designed with open fireplaces drawing air constantly and draughty windows allowing moisture escape now operate with blocked chimneys, sealed windows, and central heating creating very different thermal conditions.
+Changes in building use affecting ventilation have created widespread damp problems across older UK housing.
+Buildings designed with open fireplaces drawing air constantly and draughty windows allowing moisture escape now operate with blocked chimneys, sealed windows, and central heating creating very different conditions.

 Simply reinstating proper ventilation frequently eliminates what appeared to be serious damp issues.
 Clearing blocked airbricks, opening chimney flues with ventilated caps, and installing trickle vents can transform a damp building.